pnwairfire/bluesky/bluesky/web/README.md

         }
     }'

 The nested keys in the emissions data are arbitrary.
-The timeprofile module simply expects a hierarchy of keys.
+The timeprofiling module simply expects a hierarchy of keys.
 Generally speaking, the hiearchy is of the form: